-opportunities at a professional level.
+aspirations and potential opportunities at a professional level.
 Practical skills: Teaching/learning methods & strategies Assessment C1- initiate, develop and realise original creative work, which demonstrates initiative, personal responsibility, autonomy and a critical awareness of current practice, audiences and registers of communication; Practical skills are developed through workshops, demonstrations and lecture discussions of underlying principles, theories and processes, through the use of skills and bodies of practice during self-managed independent study.
 Practical skills are assessed through practice development and realisation.
 C2- effectively employ a relevant range of media and technology to communicate ideas and information and create work which potentially evokes/invokes 'emotive responses' in others (audiences, etc.); C3- effectively employ current practices, techniques and technologies in the specialist field to produce original creative work; C4- work independently and take responsibility for project planning, implementation and decision-making at a professional level; C5- effectively employ current practices, techniques and technologies in the specialist field of the award of study to produce original creative work that demonstrates technical expertise and professionalism in its production.
-Transferable skills: Teaching/learning methods & strategies Assessment D1- communicate complex ideas clearly to a range of audiences in visual, written and oral forms using appropriate Transferable skills are developed through course work, as part of self-managed independent study, oral presentations, seminar discussions, essay/report Transferable skills are assessed through module assignments and project realisation, in both theory and practice modules.

-academic and professional conventions;
+Transferable skills: Teaching/learning methods & strategies Assessment D1- communicate complex ideas clearly to a range of audiences in visual, written and oral forms Transferable skills are developed through course work, as part of self-managed independent study, oral presentations, seminar Transferable skills are assessed through module assignments and project using appropriate academic and professional conventions;